 Figure 1 – Visual summary of the experimental design and data processing.
-Two samples (outlined polyps) were excluded from processing due to damage during shipping, while one sample (grey shaded) was omitted after rarefaction for alpha and beta diversity analysis owing to low sequencing depth.
-Symbiotic polyps with successful ITS2 sequencing are marked with their sample ID in bold.
+Two samples (outlined polyps) were excluded from processing due to damage during shipping, while one sample (dashed box) was omitted after rarefaction for alpha and beta diversity analysis owing to low sequencing depth.

 Sampling for microbial analysis

-16S rRNA amplicon sequencing was employed to characterize the bacterial communities of symbiotic and menthol-bleached polyps, and ITS2 amplicon sequencing for the Symbiodiniaceae communities of symbiotic polyps of G. fascicularis colonies from the two geographic locations (Fig. 1).
+16S rRNA amplicon sequencing was employed to characterize the bacterial communities of symbiotic and menthol-bleached polyps of G. fascicularis colonies from the two geographic locations (Fig. 1).

-At both locations, three polyps per colony (5 colonies: RS1, RS2, RS3, HK1, HK2) per state (2 states: symbiotic, bleached) were sampled on the 13th day after the menthol treatment (n = 15 bleached and 15 symbiotic polyps).
+At both locations, three polyps per colony (5 colonies: RS1, RS2, RS3, HK1, HK2) per state (2 states: symbiotic, bleached) were sampled on the 13th day after the menthol treatment when they visually appeared completely bleached and otherwise healthy (n = 15 bleached and 15 symbiotic polyps).
 The polyps were rinsed with seawater, separated from the substrate, placed in sterile tubes, and stored at -80 °C. For transport, polyps were stored in RNAlater (R0901-100ML, Sigma-Aldrich, Hong Kong S.A.R.).
 Two samples from Hong Kong (1 symbiotic and 1 bleached) were damaged during shipping and therefore excluded from processing.
 All samples were processed together for DNA extraction (University of Derby’s Aquatic Research Facility, UK) and subsequently sequenced in the same sequencing run (Bart's and the London Genome Centre, Queen Mary, University of London).

-Bacterial and Symbiodiniaceae community analysis
+Bacterial community analysis

-DNA was extracted using the Qiagen DNeasy 96 Blood & Tissue kit.
-About 10 mg of coral tissue per sample was used as starting material.
+DNA was extracted using the Qiagen DNeasy 96 Blood & Tissue kit from crushed polyps (containing skeletal and tissue material) with about 10 mg of coral tissue per sample as starting material.
 Extractions followed the user manual with centrifugations at working steps 10, 12, and 16 performed at 1500 g at doubled centrifugation times.
 Extracted DNA was sent to the sequencing facility for quality control, PCR, library preparation, and pair-end sequencing with Illumina MiSeq platform v3 (2 × 300 bp).
-The 16S rRNA gene region V5/V6 was amplified using the primers 784F and 1061R (Andersson et al. 2008), while Symbiodiniaceae ITS2 region was amplified using the primers SYM_VAR_5.8S2 and SYM_VAR (Hume et al. 2018).
+The 16S rRNA gene region V5/V6 was amplified using the primers 784F and 1061R (Andersson et al. 2008).
 A contamination control consisting of pure RNAlater buffer was included in all steps.

 Bacterial sequencing data were processed in Qiime2 (v.2021.11, Bolyen et al. 2019) and analyzed in R (v.4.1.0, R Core Team 2021).
 After primer removal, forward and reverse reads were truncated to 232 and 234 nt respectively, paired, dereplicated, quality checked, cleaned, and clustered to amplicon sequence variants (ASVs) using the denoise-paired method in DADA2 (Callahan et al. 2016).
 This resulted in a total of 138,620 sequences and 547 ASVs.
 ASVs were taxonomically assigned using a weighted classifier trained against the SILVA 138 database (99 % clustering, full length) (Yilmaz et al. 2013) with the classify-sklearn method from ‘q2-feature-classifier’ plug-in (Bokulich et al. 2018; Kaehler et al. 2019; Robeson et al. 2020).
 Then, sequences assigned to “mitochondria”, “chloroplast”, “Archaea”, “Eukaryota”, or “unknown” at the phylum level were removed.
 Sequences found in the control sample were considered potential lab contaminants and evaluated based on presence/absence across the coral samples and habitat description (e.g., known contaminants) of the closest BLASTn matches (GenBank) (for full details see https://zenodo.org/record/10551928, “01_find_contaminants.R”).
 This led to the removal of five ASVs and their 18,990 sequences, and resulted in a final data set of 112,789 sequences and 515 ASVs across 28 samples (after excluding the contamination control).